ninjablocks/arduino-ninja-blocks/README.md

 Arduino libraries for connecting to the Ninja API.

 *NinjaBlocksEthernet* is a minimal library for connecting directly to the Ninja API from any board compatible with the standard Arduino Ethernet library.
-All up, it uses around 1K or RAM.
+All up, it uses around 1K of RAM.

 *NinjaBlocksSerial* is a streamlined version of the code that runs on the Ninja Block.
 This is what you want to use to connect an Arduino project to something (say a Beagle Bone or Raspberry Pi) running the Ninja Node.js Client.